sneakysneak/docs/pages/connector-authentication/rockgympro.md

 Visit https://app.rgprocloud.net/admin/api_keys and copy down the Username, and API Key.

 You can then use these as Username and Password when authenticating the connector.

-### Note about date formats:

-When filtering calls by date, all dates must be formatted as follows: 2020-01-01 13:00:00.